picario/xpoapi/doc/Designs/Overview.md

 ####Label Search
 When a lot of labels are available you can click on the small search icon to enter the name of the label you are looking for. <br/>
-The desired label will pop-up instantly when you type in (a part of) the word(s) corresponding to a label.
+The desired label will instantly show up when you type in (a part of) the word(s) corresponding to a label.
 <br/><br/>

 ####Sort
 The ‘sort’ button lets you filter the available design files based on when the files have been ‘created’ or the ‘name’ of the files. <br/>
-This can further be filtered on ascending or descending based on the date or alphabetical order.
+This can be filtered on ascending or descending based on the date or alphabetical order.
 <br/><br/>

 ####2D/3D